tensorchiefs/bfvi_paper/README.md

 The figures (Fig 3a, 3b  at data 150822)  are created with  R/eval_cauchy_ablation.R

 # Models with multiple parameters
-The results for the remaining experiments (except MELA) have created as follows.
+The results for the remaining experiments (except Melanoma, which is described below) have created as follows.
 First using the script `multidimensional_script` with the follwing command line parameters T=10 M=50 method=’F1F2’ Epochs = 100000 reps=5 .

 for example
 ```